 A reader asked: "I've seen advice to improve my credit rating after a Debt Management Plan by getting a "bad credit card" and repaying it in full every month.
 Would it be a good idea to get two of these cards?
 I don't want to borrow any money, just to get a better credit score."
 This is a good question!
 Let's start off by looking at why getting a bad credit card such as Vanquis is often … [Read more...]

 There are several "bad credit" cards in Britain, including Vanquis, Aqua, and Luma.
 The cards are aimed at people who get turned down for a normal credit card.
 They promise access to credit you can't otherwise get, but many people want them not because they want to borrow but to help them improve their credit score.
-In July 2016, the FCA (the credit card regulator) published research showing … [Read more...]
+In 2016, the FCA (the credit card regulator) published research showing that a … [Read more...]

 If you are making the minimum payment to a credit card it will probably feel as though you are only paying interest and the balance isn't going down.
 You aren't alone - in July 2016 new research found that over 1.4 million people in Britain have been making minimum payments for three years or more.
 If you are caught in this minimum payment trap, what can you do?
 Of course it would be best to … [Read more...]